northernskyuk/northernskyuk.github.io/README.md

 Initial version has a fair bit of jank to be fixed:

+* Track position is fairly static.
+Will fix that and maaaaybe add a jubeat-style progress bar.

 * Authorization currently auto-opens in a new window, triggering popup blockers.
 Will move this to be triggered by one of the buttons if no token is present.

 * The Player doesn't handle token expiry very well but it sorts itself out once an API call is made.